 Sky Deutschland.
-On April 10, 2012, we entered into a new agreement with Sky Deutschland concerning the feed-in and marketing of Sky Deutschland's services, including its premium packages, VoD and pay-per-view services ("Sky Anytime").
+On April 10, 2012, we entered into a new distribution agreement with Sky Deutschland concerning the feed-in and marketing of Sky Deutschland's services, including its premium packages, VoD and pay-per-view services ("Sky Anytime").
 This new distribution agreement replaced the previous agreements our company had with Sky Deutschland.
-The agreement has a term until June 30, 2016.
 We agreed to market Sky Deutschland's packages on a standalone basis or in bundled offers together with our services, based on a shared customer relationship.
 We have also agreed that we can market Sky Deutschland's premium packages such as the Bundesliga (German premier soccer league) in a bundle with our pay-TV packages.
-We and Sky Deutschland's programming in combination with our services.
+We and Sky Deutschland have agreed that each party will maintain a direct contractual relationship with new customers receiving Sky Deutschland's programming in combination with our services.
 We are responsible for customer service, billing and collections for all triple-play and related services and cover bad debt risk.
 Sky Deutschland must assign all claims against "bad payers" to us.
 As compensation for our services rendered to Sky Deutschland (including feed-in and distribution), we receive both fixed service fees per subscriber and a share of the revenue Sky Deutschland receives from the customers.
 In September 2012, we started to bundle Sky Deutschland's premium content with our own pay-TV packages and actively offer those bundles to existing and new subscribers in our Unitymedia footprint.
-We are currently in negotiations with Sky Deutschland for a new co-operating agreement, and extended the existing agreement during the course of the negotiations.
+The agreement had a term until December 31, 2015, but we are currently in negotiations with Sky Deutschland for a new co-operating agreement, and are continuously extending the existing distribution agreement during the course of the negotiations.

 Feed-in Agreements.
-We have entered into numerous feed-in agreements with public and commercial broadcasters for the analog and/or digital nonpay and pay channel carriage of their signals.
+We have entered into numerous feed-in agreements with public and commercial broadcasters for the non-pay and pay channel carriage of their signals.
 The most important feed-in agreements are with RTL and ProSiebenSAT.1, and, prior to December 31, 2012, the public broadcasters ARD and ZDF.
 During 2012, ARD and ZDF sent us notices purporting to terminate the feed-in agreements at the end of 2012 and have ceased to pay any feed-in fees as of January 1, 2013.
-For more information about a claim we filed against ARD and ZDF, see "Legal Proceedings".
-The feed-in agreements with the commercial broadcasters have terms ranging from 2017 through 2018 and include distribution of HD channels and, to a certain extent, cooperation arrangements with respect to premium channels and VoD services.
+For more information about a claim we filed against ARD and ZDF, see "- Legal Proceedings".
+The feed-in agreements with the commercial broadcasters have terms ranging from 2018 through 2022 and include distribution of HD channels and, to a certain extent, cooperation arrangements with respect to premium channels and VoD services.
 We have rejected the termination notices and filed lawsuits against these public broadcasters.
 In addition, we also filed lawsuits against ZDF and six of ARD's local public broadcasters, arguing that we are not obligated to distribute "must carry" channels without receiving any compensation for the required cable capacity.
 In light of the foregoing, no assurance can be given that any of our channel carriage fee contracts will be renewed or extended on financially equivalent terms, or at all.
 Any lowering of the channel carriage fees that we receive from program providers, or change in the distribution model, may adversely affect our business, financial condition and results of operations.